I’m so over making gratitude lists. Anyone else?

 Make that call, send that text or email, make an effort to stay connected with the people you love.

 When you make effort with the people in your life – that’s showing the universe that you appreciate them.

 Showing gratitude for products and services

 There are so many services we have access to on a daily basis and it can be really easy to take these for granted.
 So a way that I like to practice gratitude is going one step further than being grateful for what I’ve bought or used.

 I also appreciate the person that made it happen – like the cab driver who drove me to my destination, or the barista that served me my coffee, the cashier who assisted me at checkout or the agent who handled my telephone query.

-I show this appreciation by always being extra smiley and polite to people who people who work in customer service, and never forgetting to thank them.
+I show this appreciation by always being extra smiley and polite to people who work in customer service, and never forgetting to thank them.